Fraxinus ornus: Cultivation and uses

 Fraxinus ornus is frequently grown as an ornamental tree in Europe north of its native range for its decorative flowers—the species is also sometimes called "flowering ash".
 Some cultivated specimens are grafted on rootstocks of Fraxinus excelsior, with an often very conspicuous change in the bark at the graft line to the fissured bark of the rootstock species.

-A sugary extract from the sap may be obtained by making a cut in the bark; this was compared in late medieval times (attested by around 1400 AD) with the biblical manna, giving rise to the English name of the tree, and some of the vernacular names from its native area (fresno del maná in Spanish, frassino da manna in Italian).
-In fact, the sugar mannose and the sugar alcohol mannitol both derive their names from the extract.
+A sugary extract from the sap may be obtained from the bark of the tree; which was compared to biblical manna in late medieval times (attested circa 1400 AD), giving rise to the name of the tree in English, Spanish (fresno del maná), and Italian (frassino da manna).
+Likewise, the sugar alcohol mannitol derives its name from the extract.